thiagobien/ACL/workshop/06_Monitoring_as_a_Service/04_Push_Events_to_Dynatrace/README.md

 1. Test connection by clicking on **Test connection**.
 1. Finally, click **Save**.

-## Step 2: Add Step to each Service Pipeline
+## Step 2: Add additional Step to Carts Pipeline
 To push deployment events to Dynatrace, extend the `Jenkinsfile` for `carts` service as follows:
 1. Open the `Jenkinsfile` in `carts/Jenkinsfile` folder.
 1. Add the following stage after the **Deploy to dev namespace** stage.